Skip to main content

 Create a Fork of a Service Instance

 Currently, a9s PostgreSQL supports two approaches to migrate data from a running instance to a new instance.
+Specifically, it supports the Download Backup and Apply Manually approach described below, and the copy-from feature explained in Migration.

 Download Backup and Apply Manually